ansar-rezaei/gen-ai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 ✅ Provides enough data to work with.
 ✅ Uses structured clues to guide the student.
 ✅ The sentence structure explanation is clear and appropriate.

----

-**Assistant Output:**
-Great!
-A2 level it is!
-Let's break down your sentence:

 #### **Sentence 1: "Bears are at the door."**
 **Clues to build the sentence:**